Vetter Fairing Company

 The Vetter Fairing Company was a manufacturer of motorcycle accessories including the Windjammer series of motorcycle fairings.
 The business was founded by Craig Vetter in 1966, sold in 1978, and went bankrupt in 1983.
 Bell-Riddell Inc. acquired the assets, and produced fairings for a few years.

+Their fairings and trunk/hard bag setups were frequently used to turn a "standard" (no fairing or luggage) motorcycle into a "full bagger" (AKA full dress) setup in the times before Honda started producing full baggers from the factory.
+With the advent of the full dress Goldwing, Calvalcade, Venture, and others, demand for an aftermarket solution reduced and Vetter went out of business.